 [NOTE: If there are no critical compounds manufactured in your facility, and you have a valid ISO-Certification + valid GMP certificate you may stop here, otherwise please continue.

-This questionnaire is complete and can be modified according to <CompanyName> needs and expectations.
+This questionnaire is complete and can be modified according to {{ CompanyName }} needs and expectations.

-The level of detail of the proposed questions depends on whether the potential supplier is reliable and well known.]
+The level of detail of the proposed questions depends on whether the potential supplier is reliable and well-known.]